 What It Includes

-Nurx mental health treatment costs $55 per month for the service, which includes:
+Nurx mental health treatment costs $65 for the initial consultation and $55 per month for the service, which includes:

 Initial consultation to determine which psychiatrist-designed treatment plan is right for you